guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 How is Kylo differentiated against similar commercial products?
 ---------------------------------------------------------------

-Kylo has similar capabilities to Podium and Zaloni Bedrock.
+Kylo has similar capabilities most comparable to Podium and Zaloni Bedrock.
 Kylo is an open-source option.
 One differentiator is Kylo's extensibility.
-Kylo provides plug-in architecture and makes powerful use of NiFi templates.
+Kylo provides plug-in architecture with a variety of extension points available to developers and use of NiFi templates provides incredible flexibility for batch and streaming use cases.

 What does Kylo mean?
 ----------------------------------